 We may also know of helpful resources for other questions.
 For example, we cannot provide medical or legal advice, but we can often direct you to resources that can provide more help with these topics.
 View our Frequently Asked Questions for more details about alumni questions.

 We routinely index articles from selected journals in our catalog.
 Our pamphlet and magazine files contain additional articles, clippings, booklets and more from both general publications and organizations for the blind.
 We also keep historical teaching materials, magazine files, pamphlets and other items that cover the education of the blind and deafblind in the United States and around the world.

 The Perkins Archives has extensive information about the collections held by the Archives.
 A number of items are now available online, and we’re glad to help you find specific resources or materials.
 Just ask!

 We welcome visitors, but in many cases, we can share the information you want without you needing to visit us in person.
+For more about in-person visits, please read our page about visiting.
 We prefer email to start (it helps with spelling of names, dates, and making sure we understand your question completely) but you are also welcome to ask questions by phone.

 - Reference assistance with answering a question or finding a particular type of information or resource